BrockDSL/DSI2021/README.md

 ## Interested?

-We are asking participants interested in attending bring with them an idea of what content the would like to work on for their project.
+We are asking participants interested in attending bring with them an idea of what content they would like to work on for their project.
 Participants will be invited to a SAKAI site with some preparatory material ahead of the first scheduled day of the session.

 This workshop is open to any instructor in the Brock Community.